joshdyod/Serversuppot/README.md

-# System Diagnostics to Markdown
+# System Diagnostics C&P

-This one-liner shell command gathers key system diagnostics and security audit data, then saves it into a well-formatted Markdown file (`system_report.md`) for easy documentation or sharing—perfect for admins maintaining server records in GitHub repos.
+This one-liner shell command gathers key system diagnostics and security audit data, for easy documentation or sharing—perfect for admins maintaining server records.
 ---

 ## What It Captures